Today's Mortgage Rates - 02/05/2025

 Personalize the results below to get your best mortgage rate

-A 5/1 ARM might offer a homebuyer a lower-cost alternative to a long-term fixed-rate mortgage, and the difference in rate between 30-year FRMs and 5/1 ARMs expanded just barely this week.
-The Mortgage Bankers Association said that the initial fixed interest rate on a hybrid 5/1 ARM increased by one basis point (0.01%) to 5.98%.
-Coupled with the slightly larger move by it's long-term fixed-rate cousin, the 95 basis point (0.95%) gap in rate may be considerable enough to entice some winter homebuyers to select this as their financing choice.
+A 5/1 ARM might offer a homebuyer a lower-cost alternative to a long-term fixed-rate mortgage, but the difference in rate between 30-year FRMs and 5/1 ARMs narrowed again this week.
+The Mortgage Bankers Association said that the initial fixed interest rate on a hybrid 5/1 ARM rose by three basis points (0.03%) to 6.44%.
+Coupled with the slight downward move by its long-term fixed-rate cousin, this closed the gap in rate to just 51 basis points (0.51%).
+This slightly-better-than-a-half-percentage-point gulf might no longer be considerable enough to entice some winter homebuyers to select an ARM as their choice of financing, even though there may be some savings.

 Each week in HSH's MarketTrends newsletter, we track and discuss economic conditions that affect mortgage rates and their impact on housing markets and consumers.
 Read the most recent edition of MarketTrends or subscribe for email delivery.